Distritoba/cabrera4162/README.md

-# cabrera4162
+# José A. Cabrera 4162 - 2 A
-Catalia - proyección Airbnb
+Cata - proyección Airbnb